25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures.md

 ### Business Logic

-The stored procedure `usp_UpdateOrderStatus` modifies the status of an order in the `Orders` table.
-It accepts the order ID (@@orderId) and the new order status (@@newStatus) as input parameters, updating the corresponding order's status accordingly.
-This procedure facilitates changes to order status throughout the order lifecycle, such as reflecting transitions from 'placed' to 'shipped' or 'shipped' to 'delivered'.
+This stored procedure, usp_UpdateOrderStatus, modifies the status of an order in the Orders table.
+It accepts the order ID and the new status as input, updates the corresponding order's status, and then logs the change in the system's event log, recording the order ID and the new status.

 ---

-## Stored Procedure: usp_CloseOrder
+## Procedure: usp_CloseOrder
 <a name="usp_closeorder"></a>

 ---